ebi-jdispatcher/webservice-cwl/README.md

 ### Running CWL for EBI tools (requires Docker)

 You can find CWL definitions in [cwls-docker](cwls-docker) accompanied with predefined parameters defined in [ymls](ymls).
 Running these CWL files **does not** require [webservice-clients](https://github.com/ebi-wp/webservice-clients) to be found alongside the `webservice-cwl` directory, as the Docker image has got all the necessary clients pre-installed.

 *Note:* Before running cwltool, you need to defined your own values for the `sequence` (or `asequence` plus `bsequence`) parameters, including a required email address.

 ```
 cwltool ./cwls-docker/tcoffee.cwl ./ymls/tcoffee.yml
 ```

+## Chain the tools into workflows

+You can view examples of workflows chaining multiple tools together and example ymls inputs in the [workflows](workflows) folder.

 ## Documentation